RJWright25/chumm/README.md

 Secondly, use the GenData-PartData-run.py script (with command line arguments) to generate particle histories.

 In order to calculate accretion rates of various types, CHUMM must track the histories of particles across simulation time to determine which particles have been processed in a halo environment, and which are primordial.
-This is done in a 2-step manner, first sorting and indexing particles and recording their host structure (from VELOCIraptor, of -1 if not part of structure) which can be done for each snap individually.
-Subsequently, these histories are integrated in serial over each snapshot to add a counter for each particle indicating how many snaps in the past (including the current snap) the particle has been part of structure.

 CHUMM saves this data in the form of a hdf5 file, with a group for each particle type datasets outlined in ParticleTools.py.